biozal/NewWorld/Races.md

 The tabaxi are native to the new world and legions state they traveled from the dangerous jungles of the south where large lizard like creatures called Dinosaurs roam the lands.
 Most tabaxi group together and remain in there distant jungle lands.
 These tabaxi hunt for food, craft goods, and largely keep to themselves.

 Not all tabaxi are satisfied by this lifestyle and long for adventure.
 Eventually this drove them north where they settled and created the port city of Chataire, and the west coastal city of Laug nen beautui.
-Since they they have spread throughout the cities of the new lands can many can be found in the streets of Echor, Waterdeep along with wondering the lands of Vad Aroiga, Frozen Lands, Puig Gwilith, and Dór -o taur.
+Since they they have spread throughout the cities of the new lands can many can be found in the streets of Echor along with wondering the lands of Vad Aroiga, Frozen Lands, Puig Gwilith, and Dór -o taur.

 The tabaxi made friends quickly with the elves of the Dór -o taur and stories passed down from generations ago state they helped the elves break the "lust" that plagued them when they settled into Dór -o taur.
 Because of this, the elves treat the Tabaxi as one of there own.
 The elves of Puig Gwilith got along with the tabaxi so much that they traveled with them south to eventually discover and settle in the city of Laug nen beautui.